syncfusion-content/maui-docs/MAUI/PDF-Viewer/Built-In-Toolbar.md

 </tr>
 <tr>
 <td>Next page</td>
-<td>The button that appears in the primary toolbar allows you to navigate to the page next the current one in the PDF Viewer.</td>
+<td>The button that appears in the primary toolbar allows you to navigate to the page next to the current one in the PDF Viewer.</td>
 </tr>
 <tr>
 <td>Page number entry</td>